Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 Location and access:

-The device was handled briefly at publicly accessible retail demo counters in Mumbai during normal store hours.
-These were display units available to any walk-in customer.
+The device was handled briefly at publicly accessible Oppo retail demo counters in Mumbai during regular store hours.
+These were standard display units available to walk-in customers.
 Photography, benchmarking, and extended testing were not permitted.

 Physical impressions:

-The phone appeared under 8 mm thick and felt noticeably lighter than most current mid-range and flagship devices
+The phone appeared under 8 mm thick and felt noticeably lighter than most current mid-range and flagship phones

-Weight distribution felt balanced, with no top-heavy pull from the camera module
+Weight distribution felt even, with no top-heavy pull from the camera module

-The aluminum frame felt rigid, with no creaking during grip changes
+The aluminum frame felt rigid, with no flex or creaking during grip changes

-The glass back used a soft matte-style finish that resisted fingerprints better than glossy designs
+The matte glass back resisted fingerprints better than glossy finishes commonly used on recent Reno models

 Reported but Unconfirmed Details